Animal Tethering Laws

 The Texas Legislature passed a law in 2007 about how and when pets can be restrained using chains, tethers, or other tie-outs.
-The rules were adopted at both the state and city level to protect both the pet and human populations.
+The rules were adopted at both the state and city levels to protect both the pet and human populations.

 Animals that are regularly “tied out” using chains or tethers tend to become more aggressive, especially when tied to a fixed point, such as a tree or porch.
-This makes them potentially dangerous to people and other animals in the community, so the legislature have put strict limits on use of such restraints as a means to secure animals.
+This makes them potentially dangerous to people and other animals in the community, so the legislature has put strict limits on the use of such restraints as a means to secure animals.

 Whether the animal is tethered to a fixed point or to a pulley:

 - It cannot be “tied out” for more than 3 hours within a 24-hour period.

 - The chain or tether must be attached to a properly fitted collar.
 The chain or tether cannot be wrapped directly around the animal’s neck.

 - A restrained animal must have access to water and shelter from the elements, have a restraint that does not become entangled, and stay within the owner’s property at all times.